Please note: First Nations peoples should be aware that this content may contain images or names of deceased persons.

 Linked to the Stolen Generations was the practice of ‘rounding up’ adults, sometimes whole families, from the late 19th century to the 1970s, and using them for forced/slave labour.
 During this period, if government officials deemed Aboriginal persons to be disruptive in any way, it was common for them and their families to be removed from their land and put into forced labour.

 In 1935, my grandfather, nanna and dad and most of his siblings were escorted off their ancestral land on Stradbroke Island and taken to Cherbourg because my grandfather was deemed by the government to be “a menace to the harmony of Dunwich” and of “truculent and quarrelsome behaviour”.
 Consequently, my grandfather lost his right to be a proud and strong Aboriginal man, husband, father, leader and worker, and was forced to be a ring-barker under the control of the Queensland Government’s so-called Aboriginal Protection Act.
-He applied for an exemption (to be released from the Act) several times; however, his applications were rejected, which led to him committing suicide in 1938.
+He applied for an exemption (to be released from the Act) several times; however, his applications were rejected, which led to him dying by suicide in 1938.

 After his passing, Nanna fought to get an exemption, which was granted, but Nanna could only leave Cherbourg with her two youngest children.
 My dad, who was nine years old and the third youngest, and his older siblings were forbidden to go with her.
 The siblings were also confined to separate dormitories, one for the girls and one for the boys.
 The abuse they experienced was hard for Dad to talk about, but I knew he wanted me to record his memories of those horrific days of his young life.
 I asked why he had kept it a secret for so long and why he hadn’t spoken about it earlier.
 Dad had promised Nanna not to say anything, as she had feared the family would be taken again and sent back to Cherbourg.
 Dad told me that as part of the exemption agreement, Nanna was forbidden to return to Stradbroke Island, mix with family or other Aboriginal people, or talk about what had happened in Cherbourg and why they were sent there.
 Nanna passed away aged 99 years, and my Dad kept his promise to his much-loved mum.
 Dad copied documents from the archives to pass on to me and to my cousins, as most of them were not aware of what had happened.
 I now understand why my father never trusted government officials or departments, police and politicians.
 There is more to this story, but I just can’t discuss it as it is too upsetting.
 However, I feel Australians need to be aware of the trauma that our family, other families like ours and our Elders have experienced, and to accept the truth of Australia’s dark history.